Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Methodology

-where $\Delta U$ is the sudden change in voltage after the current becomes zero.
+where $\Delta U_{ter}$ is the sudden change in terminal voltage after the current becomes zero.

 Given (\ref{exp}), (\ref{Uc}), and (\ref{R1}), all the parameters in the ECM can be estimated based on the measurement data.
-Namely, $R_1$ can be directly calculated by (\ref{R1}), and the other three parameters can be estimated using some algorithms like regression analysis or parameter observer.
-However, these algorithms are quite complex (if we want them to be robust to noise) and unsuitable for cell-level or module-level estimation in a large battery pack where there are thousands of cells and around a hundred modules.
+Namely, $R_1$ can be directly calculated by (\ref{R1}), and the other three parameters can be identified using regression analysis or parameter estimation techniques.
+However, these algorithms are relatively computationally intensive and unsuitable for cell-level or module-level estimation in a large battery pack with thousands of cells and around a hundred modules.
 Consequently, a more straightforward parameter estimation method is used in this paper to estimate the other three ECM parameters, which is to determine the three parameters by using three data points.
-Namely, given three pairs of time and terminal voltage data $(x_1, y_1)$, $(x_2, y_2)$, and $(x_3, y_3)$, the parameters can be determined by solving the following function set
+Namely, given three pairs of time and terminal voltage data $(x_1, y_1)$, $(x_2, y_2)$, and $(x_3, y_3)$, the parameters can be determined by solving the following set of equations